Recently I wanted to create URL’s that used words instead of integers for specific posts, however, these URL’s needed to conform to three points.

 You can convert back to base 10 using the

-For example, with this library you can use separate dictionaries for different places of the resulting number.
-In this example, I use one dictionary for the
+You can also use separate libraries for different places of the resulting number.
+In this example, I use one library for the

 1s place, but another for all other numbers.

-Note: When using multiple dictionaries like this, they must conform to the same base.
+Note: When using multiple libraries like this, they must conform to the same base.
 (Have the same number of “digits” defined in them.)

-This “multiple dictionaries” feature was added specifically because I wanted to be able to have a format of “AdjectiveAdjectiveNoun” for my final URLs.
+This “multiple libraries” feature was added specifically because I wanted to be able to have a format of “AdjectiveAdjectiveNoun” for my final URLs.

 So, a resulting URL might look something like